phoroszowski/bgg_assist/README.md

 # bgg_assist
-Electron App to allow for hotkey based quick entry in forums.
+Electron App to allow for hotkey based quick entry in forums